Wind speed

 In meteorology, wind speed, or wind flow speed, is a fundamental atmospheric quantity caused by air moving from high to low pressure, usually due to changes in temperature.
 Wind speed is now commonly measured with an anemometer.

-Wind speed affects weather forecasting, aviation and maritime operations, construction projects, growth and metabolism rate of many plant species, and has countless other implications.
-Note that wind direction is usually almost parallel to isobars (and not perpendicular, as one might expect), due to Earth's rotation.
+Wind speed affects weather forecasting, aviation and maritime operations, construction projects, growth and metabolism rates of many plant species, and has countless other implications.
+Wind direction is usually almost parallel to isobars (and not perpendicular, as one might expect), due to Earth's rotation.

 Units

-Metres per second (m/s) is the SI unit for velocity and the unit recommended by the World Meteorological Organization for reporting wind speeds, and is amongst others used in weather forecasts in the Nordic countries.
-Since 2010 the International Civil Aviation Organization (ICAO) also recommends meters per second for reporting wind speed when approaching runways, replacing their former recommendation of using kilometres per hour (km/h).
+The meter per second (m/s) is the SI unit for velocity and the unit recommended by the World Meteorological Organization for reporting wind speeds, and used amongst others in weather forecasts in the Nordic countries.
+Since 2010 the International Civil Aviation Organization (ICAO) also recommends meters per second for reporting wind speed when approaching runways, replacing their former recommendation of using kilometers per hour (km/h).

-For historical reasons, other units such as miles per hour (mph), knots (kn) or feet per second (ft/s) are also sometimes used to measure wind speeds.
+For historical reasons, other units such as miles per hour (mph), knots (kn), and feet per second (ft/s) are also sometimes used to measure wind speeds.
 Historically, wind speeds have also been classified using the Beaufort scale, which is based on visual observations of specifically defined wind effects at sea or on land.

 Factors affecting wind speed

 Wind speed is affected by a number of factors and situations, operating on varying scales (from micro to macro scales).
-These include the pressure gradient, Rossby waves and jet streams, and local weather conditions.
+These include the pressure gradient, Rossby waves, jet streams, and local weather conditions.
 There are also links to be found between wind speed and wind direction, notably with the pressure gradient and terrain conditions.

-Pressure gradient is a term to describe the difference in air pressure between two points in the atmosphere or on the surface of the Earth.
+The Pressure gradient describes the difference in air pressure between two points in the atmosphere or on the surface of the Earth.
 It is vital to wind speed, because the greater the difference in pressure, the faster the wind flows (from the high to low pressure) to balance out the variation.
 The pressure gradient, when combined with the Coriolis effect and friction, also influences wind direction.

 Rossby waves are strong winds in the upper troposphere.
-These operate on a global scale and move from West to East (hence being known as Westerlies).
-The Rossby waves are themselves a different wind speed from what we experience in the lower troposphere.
+These operate on a global scale and move from west to east (hence being known as westerlies).
+The Rossby waves are themselves a different wind speed from that experienced in the lower troposphere.

-Local weather conditions play a key role in influencing wind speed, as the formation of hurricanes, monsoons and cyclones as freak weather conditions can drastically affect the flow velocity of the wind.
+Local weather conditions play a key role in influencing wind speed, as the formation of hurricanes, monsoons, and cyclones as freak weather conditions can drastically affect the flow velocity of the wind.